Duration: 4 years full time

 Research facilities and environment

-Candidates for a place on the MPhil/PhD programme should have completed a taught Masters in Economics, with a distinction or a high pass, in a good department.
+Candidates for a place on the MPhil/PhD programme should have completed an undergraduate degree and a taught Masters in Economics, with a distinction or a high pass, in a relevant subject.

 Your future career

 The department actively supports the placement of PhD graduates in positions at universities, research institutes, government agencies, and private corporations.
 Examples of recent placements include:

 - London School of Economics